JuliaMolSim/Molly.jl/docs/src/docs.md

 struct MyREMDSimulator
     dt # Time step
     exchange_time # Time between exchanges
-    simulator # The simulator to use for each replica e.g. Langevin
+    simulators # A list of simulators to use for each replica e.g. Langevin
     # Other properties of the simulation
 end
 ```